jeffbass/imagezmq/tests/unit_tests/README_Unit_Tests.rst

 The first test program pair is made up of test_receive_with_close.py and test_send_with_close.py.

+Test programs in this directory so far:
+1. test_receive_with_close.py and test_send_with_close.py: This pair tests the
+   .close() method added to both imageZMQ classes in version 1.1.0.

 The below instructions are the ones for test_receive_with_close.py:

 *** Instructions for running BOTH test programs for a complete Unit Test: